Perspective | As Afghanistan falls, a haunting question faces military families: Why did we do all this?

 Arlene Wagner is working hard to not go there.

 “Pete was killed with five others,” said Wagner, 70, whose popular sandwich shop in Dupont Circle is decorated with tributes to her son.
-“I think about the men and women alongside of him, how many losses their families suffered, how are they dealing with this.”
+“I think about the men and women alongside of him, how many losses their families suffered, how are they dealing with this?”

 And there’s silence on the phone.
 She’s holding back the emotions that are coming on so fierce and raw again.
 The grief hasn’t gone.
 It’s there every day.
 But after five years, she’s worked to manage it — and seeing those images of desperate, frightened people trying to flee Kabul brought it all back.